When a health condition makes life difficult, OT is here to help.

 How to become an occupational therapy assistant

 OTAs earn associate’s degrees or bachelor’s degrees from certified programs.
 From there, they must also pass the national exam from NBCOT before practicing or getting licensed in their particular state.
-Read here for a complete overview of the OTA scope of practice.

 Some OT departments also employ occupational therapy aides.
 These are non-licensed professionals who do not deliver OT treatments, but do help with the daily operations of the department.